-Bastrop State Park is approximately 6,600 acres; approximately 30 miles southeast of Austin in Bastrop County.
-It is the site of the famous "Lost Pines," an isolated timbered region of loblolly pines and hardwoods.
+Bastrop State Park is located 32 miles southeast of Austin in Bastrop County.
+It is the site of the famous "Lost Pines," an isolated region of loblolly pines and hardwoods.

-The important Spanish travel route known as El Camino Real traversed through the area and aided in the early colonization of Texas.
-Portions of this historic road run through the park’s boundaries, earning Bastrop State Park a designation as part of the El Camino Real de los Tejas National Historic Trail.
+The important Spanish travel route known as El Camino Real aided early colonization of Texas.
+Portions of the historic road run through the park.
+Bastrop State Park is part of the El Camino Real de los Tejas National Historic Trail.

 Timber harvest of the loblolly pines fueled construction in nearby Austin and San Antonio.
 Some of the Bastrop timber was exported as far as northern Mexico.

 The National Park Service, the Civilian Conservation Corps and the Texas State Parks Board (now the Texas Parks and Wildlife Department) joined hands in 1933.
 They designed and constructed buildings and facilities in many Texas parks, including Bastrop.

 The architect of Bastrop State Park, Arthur Fehr, followed National Park Service design principles.
 These principles called for harmony with the surrounding landscape of rolling hills and pine forests.
 To help create that harmony, designs used native materials for construction.